Phosphatidic Acid, Lysophosphatidic Acid and Related Lipids

 Receptors: The informational content of the lysophosphatidic acid molecule leads to selectivity in the relationship with cell receptors.
 At least six G protein-coupled receptors that are specific for lysophosphatidic acid have now been identified in vertebrates and designated LPAR1 to LPAR6, each found in particular organs and coupled to at least one or more of the four heterotrimeric Gα proteins; LPAR1 couples to Gαi, Gαq, and Gα13, for example.
 These receptors vary appreciably in amino acid sequences but are classified into two subgroups, the EDG (LPAR1-3) and P2Y (LPAR4-6) families, with differing tissue distributions and with most cell types expressing them in different combinations, although LPAR1 is virtually ubiquitous in tissues.
 Lysophosphatidic acid with an acyl chain at the sn-2 position (2‑acyl-LPA) is preferred to 1-acyl-LPA as ligand for LPAR3 and LPAR6.
 Among other receptors, there is some interaction with transient receptor potential cation channel V1 (TRPV1) and the nuclear receptor PPARγ.
 Plasma lysophosphatidic acid binds to its receptors while it is bound to albumin.

 Cancer: There is great interest in the influence of lysophosphatidic acid on various disease states and cancer especially, as increased expression of autotaxin and subsequent increased levels of lysophosphatidic acid have been reported in several primary tumours.
-One important finding is that lysophosphatidic acid is markedly elevated in the plasma and peritoneal fluid (ascites) of ovarian cancer patients compared to healthy controls, and elevated plasma levels in patients in the first stage of the disease suggest that it may be a useful marker for the early detection.
+One important finding is that lysophosphatidic acid is markedly elevated in the plasma and peritoneal fluid (ascites) of ovarian cancer patients compared to healthy controls, and elevated plasma levels in patients in the first stage of the disease suggest that it may be a useful marker for the early detection (the 18:0 and 20:4 species are selectively associated with shorter relapse-free survival).
 It is believed that the secretory form of phospholipase A2 acts preferentially on lipids from damaged membranes or microvesicles, such as those produced by malignant cells, and this eventually results in increased levels of lysophosphatidic acid.
 In turn, this induces the expression of genes for many different enzymes that lead to the proliferation of ovarian and other cancer cells and may induce cell migration via receptors LPAR1 to LPAR3 and possibly LPAR6, while LPAR4 and LPAR5 have opposing effects.
 Autotaxin and LPARs have been implicated in resistance to chemotherapy and radiation treatment during cancer therapy.

 Inflammation: Signalling by lysophosphatidic acid has been implicated in many aspects of chronic inflammation, which it promotes by affecting the endothelium in several ways, such as enhancing endothelial cell migration and the secretion of chemokines-cytokines, and by regulation of the integrity of the endothelial barrier.
 Problems with lysophosphatidic acid signalling together with changes in autotaxin expression are believed to be factors in such metabolic and inflammatory disorders as obesity, insulin resistance, non-alcoholic fatty liver disease, rheumatoid arthritis, multiple sclerosis and cardiovascular disease.
 Further, there is evidence that it contributes to neurological disorders, such as Alzheimer's disease and neuropathic pain, and to asthma and bone malfunction.
 Drugs that interact with the lysophosphatidic acid receptors are reported to attenuate symptoms of several diseases in animal models, and three have passed phase I and II clinical trials for idiopathic pulmonary fibrosis and systemic sclerosis in human patients.
 Drugs that target autotaxin production and catabolism of lysophosphatidic acid are in development, and the steroidal anti-inflammatory agent, dexamethasone, appears to be of great value.